jdgarwick/SonicPi/README.md

 In addition to `ring` there are a number of other functions which will construct a ring for us.

-* `range` invites you specify a starting point, end point and step size.
+* `range` invites you to specify a starting point, end point and step size.
 * `bools` allows you to use `1`s and `0`s to succinctly represent booleans.
 * `knit` allows you to knit a sequence of repeated values.
 * `spread` creates a ring of bools with a Euclidean distribution.

-Take a look at their respective documentation for more information.

-9 Live Coding

 # Live Coding